Dangerous Animal Declarations

 - Destruct Order

-Any animal that bites a person or domestic animal and is subject to dangerous animal proceedings may be impounded and kenneled at the MACC shelter for the duration of the quarantine and until compliance is met.
+Any animal that bites a person or domestic animal and/or is subject to dangerous animal proceedings may be impounded and kenneled at the MACC shelter for the duration of the quarantine and/or until compliance is met.
 The owner is responsible for paying all fees incurred during quarantine at the shelter.

 Declared animals must comply with certain requirements to safeguard against future attacks or aggression.
 MACC conducts bi-annual compliance checks on all dangerous animals in Minneapolis to ensure these requirements are met.